MDIL-SNU/SHERPA/README.md

 * **DISP_MOVE** [real | 0.0 (default)]
   - *DISP_MOVE* sets the magnitude of the initial displacement vector (in Angst).
 * **INIT_MODE** [True/False | False (default)]
   - *INIT_MODE* determines whether or not to provide the initial eigenmode.
-The initial eigenmode can be provided by the file named *Initial.MODECAR*.
+The initial eigenmode can be provided by the file named *Initial.MODECAR*. *Initial.MODECAR* has an identical format with *SHERPA.MODECAR* (see `Outputs`)
 #### LAMMPS (only works for sherpa_lmp)
 * **PAIR_STYLE** [strings]
   - *PAIR_STYLE* stands for the pair style in LAMMPS input.